Separating fact from fiction in Russia’s ‘Information Wars’

 Others can use the claim of an information war to go after the press.
 Ukrainian President Petro Poroshenko has called a New York Times editorial criticizing his lack of reforms part of Russia’s “hybrid war” against Ukraine, while his interior minister, Arsen Avakov, labels independent Ukrainian journalists who do not toe the government line “liberal-separatists.”
 (Many of the journalists have received death threats.)

 In Ukraine, there are also attempts to bring in new legislation which would allow for censorship under the cover of defending against “information aggression.”
 The OSCE Representative on Freedom of the Media criticized the proposed bill for potentially preventing media from acting as a watchdog on government.
 The Ukrainian parliament has not yet voted on the proposed change.
+“Ultimately, whoever wages it, an ‘information war’ is a model used to explain the world which actually explains nothing.”

 Such legislative tactics actually play directly into the Kremlin’s hands.
 Moscow’s aim is to sharpen the divisions in societies, to stir discontent and alienate communities.
 Those divisions can be severe.